 Extent, Scope, and Content Note

-Four cubic ft. of original drawings, prints, proofs, sketches, trial pages created
+Four linear ft. of original drawings, prints, proofs, sketches, trial pages created

 for his "Private Press of Valenti Angelo" and trade publishers; includes children's

 "Valenti Angelo (1897-1982) (variant name Valenti Michael Angelo) was an Italian-American

 printmaker, illustrator and author, born June 23, 1897 in Massarosa, Italy.
 He immigrated

 to the United States with his family in 1905, living first in New York City then settling

 in Antioch, California.
 At the age of nineteen, Angelo moved to San Francisco, working